wenhai974/hpchain-sdk-nodejs/README.md

 bumo-sdk
 =======

-SDK include bumo blockchain serivces.

-## Goal of this module
-Let global users can all use bumo blockchain services more easily.
+Let developers can all use bumo blockchain services more easily.

 ## Installation